Photo: Jay Mather.

 Eastward Travel

-Why were settlers from the Willamette Valley, heading to the high desert to graze their cattle?
-By the 1860s the Willamette Valley was getting crowded.
-Population growth privatized land and open range was increasingly limited.
-With a route over the mountain, ranchers could reach the open range of Central Oregon.
+Why were settlers from the Willamette Valley heading to the high desert to graze their cattle?
+By the 1860s, the Willamette Valley was getting crowded.
+Population growth combined with private land ownership limited open range for grazing.
+The Santiam Wagon Road allowed ranchers to access open range in Central Oregon, and it helped merchants and freighters reach the growing gold mining populations in eastern Oregon and Idaho.

 Westward Travel

-Westward traffic on the Santiam Wagon Road consisted of wool wagons in “trains” often half a mile long.
-Ranchers in the eastern part of the state also traveled westward for as much as a week to get a load of fruit and vegetables to take home for the winter.
+Westward traffic on the Santiam Wagon Road consisted of wool wagons in long “trains” often half a mile long, traveling from Shaniko (near Madras) with wool for mills in the Willamette Valley towns of Waterloo, Brownsville, and Jefferson.
+Ranchers in the eastern part of Oregon also traveled westward for as long as a week to get a load of fruit and vegetables to take home for the winter.

 Reconstructing Routes